gsazu/d_notify_manager/README.md

 # D Notify Manager
-`A App that can filter text from otificaitions and play a different sound.`
+`A App that can filter text from notificaitions and play a different sound.`

 ## Steps